voldien/hpm/README.md

 ```

-The following line demonstrate how to compile it and link the program:
+The following line demonstrates how to compile it and link the program:
 ```
 gcc *.c -o hpmexample -lhpm
 ```

 ## Assert/Performance Tools
 In order to evaluate if the library has any performance differences on the system.
 The following test program for *hpm* can be used.
-It will perform performance test for all SIMD feature if supported by the machine, when no SIMD extension argument has been set.
+It will perform a performance test for all SIMD feature if supported by the machine when no SIMD extension argument has been set.
 ```bash
 hpmassert --performance
 ```
-The performance gain can be rather subtle for high end computer specification, whereas low end are more distinguishable.
+The performance gain can be rather subtle for high-end computer specification, whereas low ends are more distinguishable.
-What should remark about the *hpmassert* program is that everything is execute in a consecutive order.
-This does not represent what the performance differences would be when each function is called in a randomly order.
+What should remark about the *hpmassert* program is that everything is executed in consecutive order.
+This does not represent what the performance differences would be when each function is called in a random order.

-The following command will perform unit test that checks and determine if all of the implementations for each of the SIMD extensions works.
+The following command will perform a unit test that checks and determine if all of the implementations for each of the SIMD extensions works.
 ```bash
 hpmassert --assert
 ```

 ## hpmglbunny
-The *hpmglbunny* is test program for determine if the matrices and quaternion function implementation, which is commonly used in rendering 3D models, works as accordingly.
+The *hpmglbunny* is a test program to determine if the matrices and quaternion function implementation, which is commonly used in rendering 3D models, works as accordingly.
 This program will render multiple rotating bunnies.
 See following for example of how to execute the test tool:
 ```bash
 hpmglbunny --simd=avx